garrandall/popular-music-data/tracks/ding-a-ling-hi-town-djs.md

-(when you want ding-a-ling-ding, when you want ding-a-ling-ding) Gimme a ring-a-ling when you want some ding-a-ling (Just gimme a ring-a-ling when you want that ding-a-ling) Gimme a ring-a-ling if you want some ding-a-ling, oh-oohh Gimme a ring-a-ling if you want some ding-a-ling, oh-oh-oh-oh Gimme a ring-a-ling when you want some ding-a-ling (Ding-a-ling feeling that you get from ding-a-ling)
+(when you want ding-a-ling-ding, when you want ding-a-ling-ding) Gimme a ring-a-ling when you want some ding-a-ling (Just gimme a ring-a-ling when you want that ding-a-ling) Gimme a ring-a-ling if you want some ding-a-ling, oh-oh Gimme a ring-a-ling if you want some ding-a-ling, oh-oh-oh-oh Gimme a ring-a-ling when you want some ding-a-ling (Ding-a-ling feeling that you get from ding-a-ling)